-- (1) Includes 2,448,957 shares subject to restricted stock units. - (2) Includes 604,241 shares subject to restricted stock units.
+- Includes 1,831,508 shares subject to restricted stock units/performance stock units. - (2) Includes 2,448,957 shares subject to restricted stock units. - (3) Includes 604,241 shares subject to restricted stock units.

-The three-year average burn rate (calculated on the basis shown above) is 5.2%.
+The three-year average burn rate (calculated on the basis shown above) is 5.5%.

 An additional metric that the Company uses to measure the cumulative impact of its equity program is "overhang."
-Overhang is calculated as: (i) the number of shares of common stock granted as equity awards, but not exercised or settled; plus (ii) the number of shares of common stock available to be granted; divided by (iii) the sum of the total number of shares of common stock outstanding at the end of the year; plus (iv) the number of shares of common stock granted as equity awards, but not exercised or settled; plus (v) the number of shares of common stock available for future grant.
-If the proposed amendment to the 2007 Plan is approved, the Company's overhang calculated on this basis would increase from 18.1% to 20.0%, and then would be expected to decline as awards are exercised and/or become vested.
+Overhang is calculated as: (i) the number of shares of common stock granted as equity awards, but not exercised or settled; plus (ii) the number of shares of common stock available to be granted; divided by (a) the sum of the total number of shares of common stock outstanding at the end of the year; plus (b) the number of shares of common stock granted as equity awards, but not exercised or settled; plus (c) the number of shares of common stock remaining available for grant.
+If the proposed amendment to the 2007 Plan is approved, the Company's overhang calculated on this basis would increase from 17.3% to 21.9%, and then would be expected to decline as awards are exercised and/or become vested.

-The Company estimates that the increased number of shares of common stock available for future grant requested under this proposal would enable the Company to hire additional personnel supporting the commercialization of ZYNRELEF® and HTX-019 (if approved by the U.S. FDA) and continue to grant equity awards at historical average annual burn and overhang rates for the next year.
-In approving the increase, the Compensation Committee has determined that reserving shares of common stock for future grant sufficient for an additional year of new equity awards is appropriate for our industry and consistent with the practices of our peer companies.
+The Company believes that the increased number of shares of common stock available for grant requested under this proposal is necessary for the Company to continue to attract, motivate and retain key personnel as part of its overall compensation design.
+In approving the increase, the Compensation Committee believes that the share increase request is appropriate for our industry and consistent with the practices of our peer companies.

-If stockholders do not approve this proposal, the Company can continue to make awards under the 2007 Plan, but the Company will have limited shares of common stock available for future grants, which may significantly negatively affect our ability to grow our business by not providing equity-based compensation to attract and retain key employees.
+If stockholders do not approve this proposal, the Company will have no shares remaining available for grant under the 2007 Plan which may significantly negatively affect our ability to grow our business by not providing equity-based compensation to attract, motivate and retain key employees.